 Sleep can have a major effect on inflammation in your body.

 In fact, sleep loss is known to activate undesirable markers of inflammation and cell damage.

-Summary Sleep affects your body's inflammatory responses.
-Poor sleep is strongly linked to inflammatory bowel diseases and can increase your risk of disease recurrence.
+Sleep affects your body’s inflammatory responses.
+Poor sleep is linked to inflammatory bowel diseases and can increase your risk of disease recurrence.

 Sleep loss reduces your ability to interact socially.

 One study found that people who hadn’t slept had a reduced ability to recognize expressions of anger and happiness (

 Researchers believe that poor sleep affects your ability to recognize important social cues and process emotional information.